matwoess/thrust/README.md

 The field size is 60 characters in x-direction and 32 in y-direction.
 Due to characters in a terminal generally being twice as high as wide, the player moves two times as fast in the horizontal direction than the vertical one.
-This can lead to problems catching enemies with width 1 and skipping elements.
+This can lead to problems shooting enemies with width 1 and can cause involuntary skipping elements.
 As following the ship is 3 characters long and fires 3 shots at once each time.
 This makes it easier to catch goodies and hit enemies.

 ### HUD
 On the left of the game field the health and shield bar are drawn.
 At the top of the field the current score is displayed.
+A border is drawn around the game field, to make it clear where enemies appear/disappear and shots disintegrate.
+Embedded in the border the current FPS counter is displayed.

 ### Goodies